racheldstull/racheldstull/README.md

 ### About Me

 - 🔭 I’m currently working on my own company.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and Custom WordPress Themes
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I orignally wanted to be a Japanese language teacher, but the call of web development was  far too compelling
 - 🤙 Best Contact Method: <a href="https://www.linkedin.com/in/racheldstull/" target="_blank">LinkedIn</a>